monotone-studio/monotone/README.md

 Each partition has in-memory storage associated with partition file.
 Eventually in-memory storage and partition file merged together (refresh).

-Automatically or manually update (refresh) partitions on disk or cloud after being updated:
+Automatically or manually refresh partitions on disk or cloud after being updated:
 ```
 REFRESH PARTITION [IF EXISTS] <min>
 REFRESH PARTITIONS FROM <min> TO <max>